 A common query is, "What's the best match for my type?"
 There are many ways to look at type preferences and how they interact.
-This article attempts to summarize many different ways of looking at this issue.
+This article attempts to summarize many different ways of examining this issue.

-There is a lot of erroneous information circulating about typology, especially in this era of social media "experts" expounding their half-baked ideas.
+A lot of erroneous information has been circulating about typology, especially in this era of social media "experts" expounding misguided ideas.
 Here are some truths about a few popular misconceptions regarding the MBTI® and psychological types.

 With the advent of social media came an explosion of people with strong opinions on a variety of topics.
 Psychological type is one such arena where enthusiastic amateurs offer opinions and engage in discussions that often stray into fantasy.
 This article looks at some of the more egregious examples of misinformation about typology and offers some gentle course corrections for the serious seeker.

 Reactions to the current Coronavirus pandemic have varied according to the prevailing culture of the social groups affected.
 Consider historical precedents, such as the response of the villagers in Eyam to the encroaching Black Death that swept Europe in the 17th century.
 In modern times, the pandemic has created a “perfect storm” that might be regarded as an opportunity to restore the depreciated feeling function to its rightful place in collective consciousness.
 This paper draws upon the writings of M-L von Franz and C. G. Jung to explore the significance of the Feeling function in influencing the differing cultural attitudes present when a pandemic strikes.